jtparham/Beer_Garden/README.md

 ## Installation
 1. Download the zip file and extract its contents.<br>
-2. Load the "beer_databaes.sql" file into your mysql server<br>
+2. Load the "beer_databaes.sql" file into your mysql server and start the mysql on port 3306<br>
 3. In the project directory, run "npm start"<br>

 Runs the app in the development mode.<br>